Pramods389/Adventure_Work_Reports/README.md

 - Accessories contributed 45% of total orders.
 - Bikes category was the top-performing product line.
-- Repeat customers increased by 15% YoY.
+- Return percentage decreased by 5% YoY.

 ## 💡 What I Learned